 Royal National Park (NSW)

 Just a short 1.5hr drive from Sydney and you’ll find yourself in the beautiful Royal National Park.
-Characterised by coastal cliffs, secluded beaches and eucalyptus-rich bushland, there are endless opportunities for barbecues, fishing, bushwalking, birdwatching and whale watching.
+Characterised by coastal cliffs, secluded beaches and eucalyptus-rich bushland, there are endless opportunities for barbecues, fishing, bushwalking, birdwatching and whale watching (one of the activities high on my own Australia bucket list!).

 Kakadu National Park (NT)